 Light: Moderate to bright light, but no direct sun.

 Humidity: Moderate to high (50-80% relative humidity) is a must for pitcher plant care.
-Mist the plant every day or use a room humidifier.
+Mist the plant every day or use a cool-mist room humidifier.
 Pitcher plants grow best in a heated greenhouse.

 Temperature: Average to warm 75-85°F/24-29°C. It will tolerate a minimum of 65°F/18°C.

 Soil: Use a nutrient-poor medium because rich potting mix will harm its roots.
-You can plant it in live sphagnum moss, or if that is not available, mix 1 part peat moss with 1 part perlite or sharp sand.
+You can plant it in live sphagnum moss, or if that is not available, mix 1 part peat moss with 1 part perlite or horticultural sand.